• Skip to main content

 4. Refrigerate for at least one hour, and enjoy!

-bowl of black bean mango salsa surrounded by tortilla chips on a green plate on a blue table
+mango salsa with black beans in a clear bowl surrounded by tortilla chips on a green plate.

 Recipe Tips